Peter Gregory (academic)

-Peter Gregory is a former professor of Global Food Security at the University of Reading where he was also previously dean and pro-vice chancellor until 2005.
+Peter J. Gregory is a former professor of Global Food Security at the University of Reading where he was also previously dean and pro-vice chancellor until 2005.
 He was the chief executive of the Scottish Crop Research Institute.
 He was later chief executive of East Malling Research.

+He is an honorary life president of the International Society of Root Research.